Estate Planning and Administration

 Why Plan Your Estate?

 Estate Planning is important, no matter what the size of your estate may be.
-Through proper estate planning, you ensure that your assets will go to your intended beneficiaries.
+Through estate planning, you ensure that your assets will go to your intended beneficiaries.
 You also may save money on taxes, court costs and attorneys fees, and prevent squabbling among your heirs and financial confusion after your death.
 You can also avoid probate.
-In addition, you can protect your estate assets in the event of your possible future mental or physical incapacity and the catastrophic costs of long-term medical and nursing care.
+In addition, you can protect your estate assets against your possible future mental or physical incapacity and the catastrophic costs of long-term medical and nursing care.

 Our Commitment: Comprehensive Estate Planning Services

-Vanarelli & Li, LLC is committed to helping you protect the assets you’ve spent a lifetime accumulating, so that you can provide for your future financial needs and leave a lasting, fulfilling legacy to your loved ones in years to come.
+Vanarelli & Li, LLC is committed to helping you protect the assets you’ve spent a lifetime accumulating so that you can provide for your future financial needs and leave a lasting, fulfilling legacy to your heirs in years to come.

 Can You Answer These 10 Questions?